So you’ve decided to bring some plants into your home. I’m obviously biased but still – a great choice!

 Recognizing Pests

-• Spider Mites: Tiny red or white specks, often with fine webbing on leaves.
+- Spider Mites: Tiny red or white specks, usually leave a webbing on the leaves.

-• Fungus Gnats: Small flies hovering around the soil.
+- Fungus Gnats: Small flies that you’ll see hovering around the soil.

 How to Treat Pests

-• Wipe leaves with a damp cloth to remove pests manually.
+- Wipe the leaves with a cloth to remove pests.

 Addressing Common Problems